 Now double-check that everything is looking correctly aligned before completing the mounting.
 At this point if there seems to be an issue don’t sweat it, the second set of holes on the steel end feet will allow you to make small changes in how the machine is mounted.
 Once you’re happy, jog the CNC roughly to the middle and finish securing the remaining foot holes:

 Followed by the second screw for each foot.
-Once complete, congrats!
+Once complete, Congrats!
 Your machine should now be fully secure and square to its mounting surface.

 Mounting the Rest